+Introduction Aging is associated with the decline in the capacity of the autophagy pathway to degrade dysfunctional and damaging cellular components, such as protein aggregates and mitochondria.
+Dysfunctional autophagy, in turn, undermines other cellular functions including DNA repair, metabolism, and survival.
+Therefore, activation of autophagy is considered a promising therapeutic approach to combat aging and age-related diseases.
 Problem Lysosomal dysfunction is an important factor contributing to the reduction of autophagy during aging.
-As dysfunctional lysosomes interfere with autophagy at the terminal stage, stimulation of autophagy initiation can be ineffective to rescue autophagy.
+Because dysfunctional lysosomes interfere with autophagy at the terminal stage, stimulation of autophagy initiation can be ineffective to rescue autophagy.
 Additionally, current methods to measure autophagy are rather unreliable, slow, and with complicated readouts, making the screening of compounds that promote autophagy less efficient.
-Opportunity To model lysosomal dysfunction, Prof. Korolchuk lab uses cells with a mutation in a lysosomal protein (Npc1) associated with neurodegenerative diseases.
+Opportunity To model lysosomal dysfunction, Prof. Korolchuk’s lab uses cells with a mutation in a lysosomal protein (Npc1).
+This protein is associated with neurodegenerative diseases.
 When these cells are subjected to metabolic stress, they suffer cell death due to dysfunctional autophagy, providing an easy readout for an autophagy assay (cells dead/cells alive).
-To identify true autophagy activators, Prof. Korolchuk lab uses cells that lack initiation of autophagy and are therefore not rescuable by autophagy inducers in parallel with Npc1 KO cells.
-The Korolchuk lab will use this innovative method to screen an unique library of natural compounds, synthesize derivatives based on hits and identify their biological target.
-Highlights - Assay with easy readout, decent throughput, good controls and targeting one of the most important processes in cellular aging (autophagy) - Solid evidence supporting their approach - The platform would allow collaboration with other projects targeting autophagy/mitophagy - Strong and productive scientific team interested in the IP/NFT model and in company formation
+To identify true autophagy activators, Prof. Korolchuk's lab uses cells that lack initiation of autophagy and are therefore not rescuable by autophagy inducers in parallel with Npc1 KO cells.
+The Korolchuk lab will use this innovative method to screen a unique library of natural compounds, synthesize derivatives based on hits, and identify their biological target.
+Highlights - Assay with easy readout, decent throughput, good controls - Solid evidence supporting their approach - The platform would allow collaboration with other projects targeting autophagy/mitophagy - Strong and productive scientific team interested in the IP/NFT model and in company formation

 - Screen a diverse library of naturally occurring bioactive compounds (~200) in cell survival assays (Atg5 vs Npc1 KO) 🡪 dose response effect - Hits selection based on their chemical diversity, chemical tractability, and physicochemical parameters (JR) - Hit verification screening 🡪 Orthogonal assays (Luc-p62 clearance, traffic light LC3)